We can’t promise a cure, but our priority is your dog’s comfort.

 Does CBD Oil Cure Cancer in Dogs?

-The short answer is no, it’s not a proven cure.
-However, it’s recognized by many veterinarians as a powerful tool for palliative care (comfort and symptom management).
+The short answer is no, CBD is not a proven cure.
+Still, many veterinarians see it as a helpful option for comfort and symptom management in palliative care.

-While you see many headlines claiming CBD shrinks tumors, it’s important to understand the context.
-In laboratory settings (in vitro), studies have shown that cannabinoids can stop cancer cells from spreading or even trigger apoptosis (natural cell death) in canine cancer lines.
+You may see headlines saying CBD shrinks tumors, but it’s important to know the context.
+In lab settings, some studies suggest cannabinoids may slow cancer cell growth or trigger natural cell death in canine cancer cells.

-Instead, the true value of CBD today is improving your dog’s quality of life while they undergo conventional treatments like chemotherapy or radiation.
+Right now, CBD’s main role is to support your dog’s quality of life during treatments like chemotherapy or radiation.

 How CBD Supports Dogs with Cancer

-- Appetite and nausea: One of the biggest risks during chemotherapy is that dogs stop eating (cachexia).
-CBD is well-known for reducing nausea and stimulating appetite, helping your dog keep weight on and maintain strength.
+- Appetite and nausea: A big risk during chemotherapy is that dogs stop eating.
+CBD is often used to help with appetite and nausea, which can help your dog keep up their weight and strength.

-We know how worrying it is when they lose interest in food.
-If you are looking for gentle ways to stimulate their appetite or support their immune system, we have put together a guide on natural remedies for dogs to help you care for them at home.
+We understand how stressful it is when your dog loses interest in food.
+If you want gentle ways to support their appetite and wellness, check out our guide on natural remedies to help care for them at home.

 How to Use CBD with Chemotherapy and Other Medications